rdkcentral/ThunderNanoServices/Doggo/doc/DoggoPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the BackOffice plugin.
-It includes detailed specification about its configuration.
+This document describes purpose and functionality of the Doggo plugin.
+It includes detailed specification about its configuration and methods provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity